Zyl9393/mouse_strafing/README.md

 In the 3D View, press and hold `spacebar`.
 A cross will appear in the center of the screen.
 Click and hold the `left, right or middle mouse button` (`LMB`, `RMB`, `MMB`) to enable pannig and mouse strafing.
 Additionally, hold the `left and right mouse button` (`BMB`) together for a 4th movement option.
 Then move the mouse to strafe or turn.
 Release `spacebar` to end navigation.
 Which buttons do what can be configured in the addon preferences.

 ## Speed adjustment
 Hold `Shift` to move at 500% speed.
-Hold `Ctrl` to go at 20% speed.
-For panning, you can reduce the sensitivity by holding `Alt`.
+Hold `Ctrl` to go at 20% speed (50% for pan and roll sensitivity).
+While panning, hold `Alt` for FOV-aware sensitivity reduction.
 You can specify additional speed multipliers in the addon preferences through which you can cycle by pressing `G` or `Shift + G`.
-You can also configure `mouse wheel` to change mouse strafe sensitivity in the addon preferences.
+You can also configure `mouse wheel` to change mouse strafe sensitivity (instead of moving the camera) in the addon preferences.

 ## Relocate Pivot
 While holding `spacebar`, press `C` to relocate the 3D View's pivot point to the surface which you are looking at.
 When backface culling is enabled, backfaces will be ignored.